logo

 Example 3: Global classification using Gemini 1.5 Pro

 Global classification for video is used when the overall classification for video is required like when a driver safety system needs to detect if a driver is distracted.
 Gemini 1.5 Pro can analyze an hour long video and provide answers about events that took place in the video.
-This automation reduces the need for human intervention, allowing personnel to focus on reviewing videos only when they are flagged with specific classifications as shown below.
+This automation reduces the need for human intervention, allowing personnel to focus on reviewing videos only when they are flagged with specific classifications.

 Example 4: Frame based classification using Gemini 1.5 Pro